-MDA completed a nearest neighbor model of the deposit as a check of the kriged model.
-The results of the nearest neighbor model compared favorably.
+A nearest neighbor model of the deposit was completed in 2003 as a check of the kriged 2003 model.
+The results of the nearest neighbor model compared favorably and there has been no material change with the current estimate.
+Below compares the distribution of the kriged and nearest neighbor block gold grades and the drill composites for gold domains 1 to 3 and 21 to 23.